Europe expects two things from China. This might not go far for any of them. - ExBulletin

 Europe expects two things from China.
 This might not go far for any of them.

-Europe expects two things from China: first, a change in its relatively pro-Russian stance on war in Ukraine.
+BEIJING (AP) Europe wants two things from China: First, a change in its relatively pro-Russian stance on the war in Ukraine.
 Second, a reduction in the trade imbalance.
 Exports of Chinese goods to the EU last year exceeded their imports from the 27-nation bloc by 291 billion euros ($310 billion).

 It's unclear whether this will go very far on either front.

 German Chancellor Olaf Scholz became the latest European leader to leave China with a promise of talks but little more.
-Chinese statements on his meetings in Beijing This week did not appear to give ground on the issues that divide the EU and China.
+Chinese statements on its meetings in Beijing this week do not appear to budge on the issues that divide the EU and China.

 There are reasons for hope in Europe.
-China is doing badly wants foreign investment to revive its flagging economy.
+China is eager for foreign investment to boost its flagging economy.
 And China has made efforts to improve relations, from Europe to the United States and Australia, despite its differences with them.

 But these considerations may not outweigh China's broader strategic reasons to align with Russia as it seeks an alternative to the U.S.-led global order and to promote its green energy companies as it tries to make the nation a technology leader.

+The EU and the United States complain that Chinese policies to promote green energy have prompted companies to build too much manufacturing capacity for electric cars, solar panels and other related products.

 Cheap exports have taken a toll on solar companies in Europe and America and pose a potential threat to other industries.
-The EU launched an investigation China has seen a recent drop in Chinese subsidies and may impose tariffs on electric vehicles exported from China.
+The EU launched an investigation into Chinese subsidies last fall and could impose tariffs on electric vehicles exported from China.

 China agreed to negotiate with the United States over production capacity, but remained committed to defending its exports of green energy products.
 They have not only enriched global supply and eased global inflationary pressures, but also made an important contribution to the global response to climate change and the green and low-carbon transition, Chinese leader Xi Jinping told Scholz.